Free generator inspection checklist

 - Declaration and signatures: inspector sign-off and supervisor/reviewer acknowledgement.

-How to conduct a generator inspection
+How to use this generator inspection checklist

 - Record generator details (asset ID, make/model, run hours, site and date) at the top of the form.